 Support for the EnforceRange option was added to numerical text input objects with the GlgNText handler.
 If it is set, the out of range value will be truncated to fit in the range.

-of the path transformation may be used to move an object to the
+parameter of the path transformation may be used to move an

-customization features were added to better support system integrators
+added to better support system integrators that need to

-that need to customize the editor's appearance as well as extend the
+customize the editor's appearance as well as extend the editor